Telus Black Friday deals now live, save on iPhone, Pixel, Galaxy and more

 Next up, we have smartphone deals.
 Telus has several offers on iPhone, Galaxy, Pixel and more, but these are the ones we think are worthwhile.

-iPhone 15 Pro – Get free AirPods Pro (2nd gen) with purchase of iPhone 15 Pro.
+- iPhone 15 Pro– – Get free AirPods Pro (2nd gen) with purchase of iPhone 15 Pro.

 You can check out all of Telus’ Black Friday deals here.